-All eligible employees shall earn seven (7) leave days of emergency-closure leave per fiscal year in accordance with administrative regulation DEC (Regulation).
-Emergency-closure leave shall not accrue beyond the fiscal year in which it was earned.
-Emergency-closure leave may only be used by employees if:

-- (1) the Superintendent has closed the school district or individual campus(es) as a result of a local, regional or national disaster, epidemic or other emergency condition resulting in the unplanned closure of the school district or individual campus(es); and - (2) the Superintendent has determined that the work day(s) will not be made up by employees.
+All eligible employees shall receive ten (10) leave days of emergency closure leave per fiscal year in accordance with administrative regulation DEC (Regulation).
+Emergency closure leave shall not carry over beyond the fiscal year in which it is allocated.
+Emergency closure leave may only be used if the Superintendent, in accordance with EB (Local) has closed the district, individual campus(es), or facility as a result of a local, regional, or national disaster, epidemic, or other emergency condition resulting in the unplanned closure of the district, individual campus(es), or facility.